rkitover/windows-dev-guide/README.md

 `CTRL`+`SHIFT`+`F` will open a search box in the top right corner to search your backlog and highlight the matches.
 Be aware that if the word you are searching for is in the top right corner under the search box, you will not see it.
+You can scroll the terminal while the search box is open as well.

 ### Setting up Vim